 My daughter used her tablet for an hour while my son napped, and my son laid on the couch and watched an episode of a show before his nap.
 They only seemed interested when they were tired.

-There are so many educational shows out there, so it was hard to pick a few, but I chose shows I have watched with my children that I feel are teaching them something.
+There are so many educational shows out there, so it was hard to pick a few.
+I decided to choose shows I have watched with my children that I feel teach them new things in a fun way.

 1. Word Party - Netflix

-Word Party is a show with 4 baby animals, and now 5 since they added Tillie the turtle, who learn new words.
+Word Party is a Netflix series with 4 adorable baby animals, and now 5 since they added Tillie the turtle, who learn many new words.
 They teach children at least 4 words each episode that all have something in common, for example careers, weather, colors, and more.
 Since adding Tillie, they also include how to say each word in Mandarin.

-Bluey is a story about a blue dog, her little sister, Bingo, her mom Chili, and her dad, Bandit.
-She uses her imagination to tell stories and go on adventures everywhere they go.
+Bluey is an Australian animated series about a blue Heeler dog, her little sister, Bingo, her mom Chilli, and her dad, Bandit.
+Bluey and Bingo use their imagination to tell stories and go on adventures everywhere they go.
 They are great role models for kids of all ages.

 3. Ask the Storybots - Netflix